gnolang/gno/docs/reference/realm-abi.md

 ### MsgRun

-Load and execute a GNO program.
+Load and execute a Gno program.
 The code resides in a `main` package with no exports (can not be called externally), it is only executed once.

 In JSON, contains a first field `"@type": "/vm.m_run"`.